Press Release and Media Kit

 Staying Power: Age-Proof Your Home for Comfort, Safety and Style is a friend to older adults and caregivers alike, helping them curb home hazards and hike comfort

 Where to begin?
-With a timely new book called Staying Power: Age-Proof Your Home for Comfort, Safety and Style.
+With a timely, lively book called Staying Power: Age-Proof Your Home for Comfort, Safety and Style.
 Called “sensible, useful, comprehensive and engagingly written” by Paula Span of The New York Times’ New Old Age blog, this well-organized handbook helps readers prevent painful, costly and potentially life-changing problems.
 A practical, problem-solving guide, Staying Power: Age-Proof Your Home for Comfort, Safety and Style is the first to combine the latest insights into aging with expert-approved age-proofing advice.

-Designed to empower aging adults to make their homes more livable, by themselves or with help from friends, family members and professionals, it is available in print and e-book formats.
+Designed to empower aging adults to make their homes more livable, by themselves or with help from friends, family members and professionals, Staying Power is available in print and e-book formats.
 Written by Rachel Adelson, M.A., an award-winning author with extensive knowledge of aging and health concerns… Click below to read the entire press release and download the full media kit.

 - Press release